pailworkshop/pailworkshop.github.io/webinars/webinars_archive.md

 permalink: /webinars/archive/
 ---

-This page contains a list of all webinar presentations and, if available, a recording of the webinar.
+This page contains a list of all previous webinar presentations and, if available, a recording of the webinar.

 ## June 8th 2020: [Dr. Clara Deser](http://www.cgd.ucar.edu/staff/cdeser/) (NCAR)